ktlab-project/mutation-order/README.md

 This map provides the novel perspectives firstly for risk stratification, secondly for treatment strategies of pre-acquisition mutations targeting, and thirdly would for predicting treatment response.

+### NAVIGATION
+The documentation and source code can be found at [https://github.com/ktlab-project/mutation-order](https://ktlab-project.github.io/mutation-order/)

 ### CONTACT
 Please contact Principal Investigator, <ktakahashi@mdanderson.org> with any questions or suggestions.

-### WEBSITE
-The documentation and source code can be found at [https://github.com/ktlab-project/mutation-order](https://ktlab-project.github.io/mutation-order/)

 ### LICENCE
 This project is under the MIT license - see the [LICENSE](https://github.com/ktlab-project/mutation-order/blob/main/LICENSE) in details.